Novel scaling limits for critical inhomogeneous random graphs: Introduction

+Different edges are independent.
+In this model, the average degree of vertex $i$ is close to $w_i$, which brings \textit{inhomogeneity} into the model.

 There are many adaptations of this model, for which equivalent results hold.
-Indeed, the model considered here is a special case of the so-called \emph{rank-1 inhomogeneous random graph} introduced in great generality by Bollob\'as, Janson and Riordan in \cite{BolJanRio07}.
-It is asymptotically equivalent with many related models, such as the \emph{random graph with given prescribed degrees} or Chung-Lu model, where instead \eqn{ p_{ij}=\max\{w_iw_j/\ell_n, 1\}, } and which has been studied intensively by Chung and Lu (see \cite{ChuLu02a,ChuLu02b,ChuLu03, ChuLu06c, ChuLu06}).
-A further adaptation is the \emph{generalized random graph} introduced by Britton, Deijfen and Martin-L\"of in \cite{BriDeiMar-Lof05}, for which \eqn{ \lbeq{pij-GRG} p_{ij} = \frac{w_i w_j}{\ell_n+w_iw_j}, } See Janson \cite{Jans08a} for conditions under which these random graphs are \emph{asymptotic equivalent}, meaning that all events have asymptotically equal probabilities.
-As discussed in more detail in \cite[Section 1.3]{Hofs09a}, these conditions apply in the setting to be studied in this paper.
-Therefore, all results proved here also hold for these related rank-1 models.
+Indeed, the model considered here is a special case of the so-called \textit{rank-1 inhomogeneous random graph} introduced in great generality by Bollob\'as, Janson and Riordan~\cite{BolJanRio07}.
+It is asymptotically equivalent with many related models, such as the \textit{random graph with given prescribed degrees} or the Chung--Lu model, where instead